ArtsyCourseExperts Create Course Guide Image

 Update The Course Sales Page

-Now that you have a course bonus, make sure you have a Bonus section on your online course sales page.
+Now that you have a course bonus, make sure to include a Bonus section on your online course sales page.

-Most people add the bonus section near the last third of the page.
-Often teachers use columns for multiple bonuses.
+Most people place the bonus section near the last third of the page.
+Many teachers use columns to showcase multiple bonuses.

-List out each bonus with a title and short description.
-You can also include an icon or picture.
+List each bonus with a title and a short description.
+You can also add an icon or image to make it visually appealing.

-Some marketers also list out the value of each bonus item to help convince student buyers.
+Some marketers include the estimated value of each bonus to help persuade potential students to enroll.

 Update The Course Content

-Finally, you should update your course curriculum to add the resource in as a separate content item.
+Finally, update your course curriculum to include the resource as a separate content item.

-On some platforms, you do this by simply uploading a file to a course resource section or as an extra file for a lesson.
+On some platforms, you can simply upload the file to a course resource section or attach it to a specific lesson.

-On other platforms, you have to create a text lesson with the title of the resource, write some words about the resource, and then upload the resource as the content of the lesson.
+On other platforms, you may need to create a text lesson with a title, a brief description of the resource, and then upload the file as lesson content.

 Wrap Up